104 girls missing after Nigeria raid, father says

-Lagos, Nigeria (CNN)More than 100 girls are missing after suspected Boko Haram militants attacked their school in northeastern Nigeria Monday night, according the father of one of those missing.
+Lagos, Nigeria (CNN)More than 100 girls are missing after suspected Boko Haram militants attacked their school in northeastern Nigeria Monday night.

-Bashir Manzo told CNN that his daughter Fatima was among at least 104 schoolgirls unaccounted for after the raid on the Government Girls Science Technical College in Dapchi, Yobe.
+The country's Ministry for Information said Sunday that 110 girls remain unaccounted for after the raid on the Government Girls Science Technical College in Dapchi, Yobe State.

-Nigeria's government has yet to release an official list of those missing and government agencies have given contradictory information.
+The Nigerian government has yet to release an official list of those missing and federal agencies have given contradictory information.
+The ministry is basing the latest number on briefings with the school principal and the Commissioner for Education.

+Bashir Manzo, the father of one of the missing girls and the newly elected head of the parents' association, earlier told CNN at least 104 schoolgirls were unaccounted for.

-Shortly after the attack, the Yobe governor's office said 50 girls were unaccounted for.
+Shortly after the attack, the Yobe State governor's office said 50 girls were unaccounted for.

-However, Manzo -- the newly elected head of the parents' association at the school -- said that according to parents and the association's records 104 girls were missing.
+The Ministry for Information said Sunday that 906 students were in the school on the day of the attack.

 The group's secretary, Kachalla Bukar, told CNN that his 14-year-old daughter was also missing.